-Friday 2 April 2004 — This is over 20 years old.
+Friday 2 April 2004 — This is close to 21 years old.
 Be careful.

 I’ve mentioned SysInternals here before, but I’ve just become addicted to another of their tools, Process Explorer.
 It’s like the Task Manager on steroids.
 Have you ever looked at your process list and found some mysterious process running, but didn’t know why it was there?
 Process Explorer shows you all the information from Task Manager, plus the parent process relationships, the path, description, and command line (!) of the executable.